Joemusa/carcrashes/README.md

 # Project Report
 - **Title:** Car Crashes
-- **Description:** This reaveals the reasons of car cruashes and the extent at which these crashes are fatal.
+- **Description:** This reveals the causes of vehicle accidents as well as the severity of the accidents.

 ### Dasboard